mia-platform/documentation/docs/software-catalog/manage-items/software-catalog-ui/create/overview.md

 sidebar_label: Create item
 ---

-## Item creation

-To create a new item in the catalog, click on the "Create Item" button.
+To create a new item in the catalog, click on the "Add Item" button.
 This will open a user interface (UI) that guides you through the item creation process.
 The process is divided into the following steps:

 1. **Select the Item Type**
 Choose the type of item you want to create from the available options.
 This will determine the set of fields and attributes you need to provide during the creation process.